MisterMunchkin/blog-robin-dalmy/blog/2022-07-19-pagespeed-optimization.md

 ---
 title:  "How to Optimize your websites images for Pagespeed"
-description: Learn ho to optimize website images by using webp formats, media queries, and serving multiple resolutions.
+description: Learn how to optimize website images by using webp formats, media queries, and serving multiple resolutions.
 keywords: [html, css, pagespeed, webp, media-queries, how-to, modernizr]
 slug: how-to-optimize-your-websites-images-for-pagespeed
 categories: Front End